-- The inspecting official should take the latest stock statement with him/her along with the details of outstanding/DP, security details, insurance detail and irregularities in the account if any.
-(Stock statements are required to be submitted by the borrower on weekly/fortnightly or monthly basis as per sanction terms.).
+- The inspecting official should take the latest stock statement with him/her along with the details of outstanding/DP, security details, insurance detail, and irregularities in the account if any.
+(Stock statements are required to be submitted by the borrower on a weekly/fortnightly or monthly basis as per sanction terms.).

-- In the case of Pledge form of advances (Key Cash Credit) bank will have symbolic delivery of the inventory and bank will also be accountable for loss if any.
+- In the case of Pledge form of advances (Key Cash Credit) banks will have symbolic delivery of the inventory and banks will also be accountable for loss if any.

 Ultimately that unit/godown inspection should mainly serve the following purposes:

-The level of raw materials, semi- finished goods and finished goods, are not only maintained in the record, but are also physically available.
+The level of raw materials, semi-finished goods, and finished goods are not only maintained in the record but are also physically available.

 Drawing power being arrived only on paid stock excluding redundant or unpaid stocks.